The Best Free Route Planner with Unlimited Stops: Comparing 7 Route Planners

 - TruckRouter: TruckRouter is a free route planner that’s aimed towards long-haul truckers.
 It’s not really suitable for smaller delivery teams.

-1. The Circuit Route Planner (Plus Circuit for Teams)
+1. Circuit Route Planner (plus Circuit for Teams)

 Circuit Route Planner started out as route optimization software for individual drivers — a route planner for couriers and non-professionals who needed help with their trip planning.
 We soon noticed lots of our customers were professional drivers working for large delivery teams.
 Based on their feedback, we built a tool that offers the essential features you need to successfully (and affordably) manage a team of delivery drivers, which we go into below.